Date(s) - 05/08/2019

 Sunset Hill Community Club

 BDC welcomes the Seattle Community Police Commission to our May 2019 meeting.
-Roxana Garcia, Community Engagement Supervisor, and Jesse Franz, Communication Advisor, will present a “CPC 101” overview, describing the history of the organization and newly expanded scope, as well as a community Q&A.
+Jesse Franz, CPC Communication Advisor, and Nick Christian, Community Engagement Specialist, will present a “CPC 101” overview, describing the history of the organization and newly expanded scope, as well as a community Q&A.

-The CPC was formed in 2013 as part of the settlement agreement for police reforms mandated by the federal government.
+The CPC was formed in 2013 as part of the settlement agreement for police reforms mandated by the federal government (the “consent decree”).
 Under 2017 city legislation, the CPC was made permanent and its scope and staffing broadened.
-While it continues to be responsible for obligations related to the settlement agreement, CPC is now also mandated to provide ongoing, community-based oversight of SPD and the police accountability system.
+CPC provides ongoing, community-based oversight of SPD and the police accountability system.

-• How can we engage with community-based policing accountability via the CPC?
+- How can we engage with community-based police accountability via the CPC?

 Please join us at our May 8 meeting.
 Spread the word to other community members.
 All are welcome.